mskf3000/Tutorials-and-Cheat-Sheets/MediaWiki with Lighttpd.md

 ***

-Then install PHP modules:
+Now that Lighttpd is setup and runnning, let’s install the PHP related items like this:

     sudo apt-get install -y --assume-yes php5-cgi php5-mysql

-Run this command to ensure the PHP FastCGI modules are enabled:
+And once those are installed, run this command to ensure the PHP FastCGI modules are enabled:

     sudo lighty-enable-mod fastcgi fastcgi-php

-With that done, run this command to enable the changes in Lighttpd:
+With that done, restart Lighttpd:

     sudo service lighttpd force-reload